top of page

 While most of Shulpae's activities are benign, bennu is among the most feared diseases of the ancient world.
 Shulpae is said to act under instruction from the Moon God, Sin.

-Like priests, physicians work at temples and have special privileges.
-They shave their heads, or half, to indicate their rank as medical practitioners.
+Like priests, physicians work at temples and have special privileges; priests may also be doctors.
+Doctors shave their heads, or half, to indicate their esteemed rank.
 The different types of doctor, banu, asu and asipu, are equally respected.

-The patient is brought to the temple, though sometimes physicians make house calls.
+The patient is brought to the temple, though physicians sometimes make house calls.
 The doctor carries tools of the trade.
-Ancient Mesopotamia boasts doctors, dentists, surgeons and veterinarians.
+Ancient Mesopotamia has specialist doctors, dentists, surgeons and veterinarians.

-Women are allowed to be doctors but the evidence of women doctors is slim.
-It's thought women take more of a healing role in the 24th century than they did by the 18th, when the famous Code of Hammurabi systemizes medical practices.
+Women can be doctors but evidence of female doctors is slim.
+It's thought women take more of a healing role in the 24th century BCE, less by the 18th, when the Code of Hammurabi systemizes medical practices.

-Childbirth is considered a joint venture between the healers, with the asipu opening the channels with magic and incantations.
+Easing childbirth is considered a joint venture between healers, with the asipu opening channels with magic and incantations.
 The šabsūtu or midwife takes charge of the final stages of childbirth and the actual birth.

 The Mesopotamians know the value of medical cleanliness and hygiene.
 They even use liquid soap.
-A person has a far better chance of surviving minor surgery than one does in 19th century AD Europe, when hospitals are houses of suffering and death.
+A person has a far better chance of surviving minor surgery than in 19th century AD Europe, when hospitals are places of suffering and death.

 Prescriptions of natural products are given by Mesopotamian physicians, often ground and mixed by the doctor in the presence of the patient.
 Dentistry is unpleasant.

 According to the prevailing belief, a toothache is caused by the tooth worm.
-After its creation by the gods, the worm refuses any food except the blood from teeth.
+After its creation by the gods, this nasty worm refuses any food except the blood from teeth.

 A dentist recites the incantation for removal of the tooth worm.
 The procedure then includes treatment of the tooth with herbs, or pulling out the tooth while calling on the gods to defeat the tooth worm.